 What happens when immature parents lack the emotional responsiveness necessary to meet their children’s emotional needs?
 What happens when children suffer from emotional neglect?

 The author states that we must acknowledge that having emotionally distant parents is not a reflection of us and our worthiness of love.
-But a reflection on our parents did not have sufficient emotional maturity to provide us with the necessary responses to help us develop healthily.
+But a reflection that our parents did not have sufficient emotional maturity or time to provide us with the necessary responses to help us develop healthily.

 1. How emotionally immature parents affect their adult children’s lives